Article XI, of the National Bylaws: “Grievance procedures shall be determined by the National Board.”

 Grievance procedure as amended by the National Board, July 2004

 - All grievances brought to the NOW board shall be in writing.
-Grievances shall contain a statement setting forth the nature and basis of the grievance, specifying who or what unit(s) of NOW have violated what specific policy, procedure, bylaw, or regulation of NOW or its various sub-unit(s); the remedy requested; and shall indicate whether, and the manner in which, all available remedies at the local, state and/or regional levels have been exhausted.
-All local, state and/or regional remedies must be exhausted before invoking this article unless good cause is shown why the grieving party has not done so.
+Grievances shall contain a statement setting forth the nature and basis of the grievance, specifying who or what unit(s) of NOW have violated what specific policy, procedure, bylaw, or regulation of NOW or its various sub-unit(s); the remedy requested; and shall indicate whether, and the manner in which, all available remedies at the local and/or state levels have been exhausted.
+All local and/or state remedies must be exhausted before invoking this article unless good cause is shown why the grieving party has not done so.
 A copy of the grievance shall be mailed by the grievant to the party or parties against whom the grievance is filled at the same time that the grievance is filed with the national office.
 Grievances must be submitted within six months from the date of the grievable incident or within six months from the time that the member involved first knew or should have known of the grievable incident or from the date that all attempts at local resolution have been exhausted.
 Grievances shall be filed by certified mail with the Executive Committee which shall determine within 30 days after the date of receipt whether the grievance meets the requirements set forth in this paragraph.
 A decision by the Executive Committee not to invoke the grievance procedure for failure to meet these requirements may be appealed to the National Board.
 If a national officer is involved in a grievance, that grievance will go to the National Board in executive session to determine if the grievance meets the requirements set forth in this paragraph.

 - If any part of the grievance is accepted, within 7 days thereafter the Executive Committee shall serve copies of the grievances upon the sub-unit officer(s) or individual member(s) about which the grievance complains advising them that the grievance has been accepted.
 Service shall be by certified mail to the last known address.
 The grieving party or parties must be current members of NOW at all times during the grievance procedure.
 Should the membership of any grieving party or parties expire at any time during the grievance process, that party shall no longer have standing to utilize the grievance process nor shall any further steps of the grievance process be necessary with regard to the non-member party.
 (Party to be defined as an individual or group where multiple individuals are involved on a “side.”)